About Meigs County

 - The Tennessee Secretary of State's website provides statewide election results and campaign finance data at https://sos.tn.gov/.

-- Absentee ballot applications can be downloaded from the Tennessee Secretary of State's website or requested from the Meigs County Election Commission.
+- Absentee ballot applications can be downloaded from the Tennessee Secretary of State's website or requested from Meigs County Election Commission.

 - Early voting is available in Tennessee for all registered voters during a designated period (typically two weeks) before Election Day at locations designated by the Election Commission.

-citizens who are residents of Tennessee and will be 18 years of age by the next election.
 Tennessee offers online voter registration through the Tennessee Secretary of State's website at https://ovr.govote.tn.gov/.
-New residents and voters who have moved within the county should update their registration to ensure they receive correct ballot information.
+New residents and voters who have moved within Meigs County should update their registration to ensure they receive correct ballot information.
 Voters can check their registration status and find their polling place location online through the Tennessee Voter Registration Lookup at https://web.go-vote-tn.gov/.

-The Meigs County Election Commission assigns voters to specific polling places based on their residential address, and voters must vote at their designated precinct on Election Day unless voting early or by absentee ballot.
+Meigs County Election Commission assigns voters to specific polling places based on their residential address, and voters must vote at their designated precinct on Election Day unless voting early or by absentee ballot.
 Election records that are public in Tennessee include voter registration lists (with certain personal information redacted under state law), campaign finance reports filed by candidates and political action committees, candidate qualifying petitions and filings, and precinct-level election results.
+In the November 2024 general election, Meigs County, like most rural Tennessee counties, saw voter turnout in the range of 60-70% of registered voters, consistent with typical presidential election year turnout in the state.

-Senate seat (depending on the election cycle), Tennessee state legislative seats, and various county and local offices.
-Tennessee voters can request absentee ballots if they meet specific criteria under Tennessee law, including being 60 years of age or older, being hospitalized or ill, being a full-time student outside the county, serving as a caregiver, being a candidate or poll official in the election, or having physical disabilities preventing voting at the polling place.
+Tennessee voters can request absentee ballots if they meet specific criteria under Tennessee law, including being 60 years of age or older, being hospitalized or ill, being a full-time student outside Meigs County, acting as a caregiver, being a candidate or poll official in the election, or having physical disabilities preventing voting at the polling place.
 The transparency of election records in Meigs County is governed by Tennessee's Public Records Act (TCA § 10-7-503 et seq.) and specific election laws that balance public access with voter privacy protections.
+Citizens and media organizations can request and inspect election related public records by contacting Meigs County Election Commission during regular business hours.

 Economy & Demographics